 We have chosen to standardise on unbinned, single-amplifier, slow readout for both the red and blue cameras for the coming semester.
 A set of 11 bias frames for this default mode (1x1, single-amplifier, 400kHz readout) is taken daily.
+In the case of the HS mode, the instrument's own internal ThAr arc lamp is additionally used for daily monitoring of the RV stability of HRS.

+Uncharged flat fields (used mostly for order definition) are taken weekly with the SALT Calibration System's quartz-tungsten-halogen (QTH) lamps for all four modes.
+Additional flat fields with the iodine cell in the beam for the HS mode may be requested.
+Given the stability of the instrument, these are not expected to change unless serious interventions require us to detach and re-attach the fibres, or open the vacuum tank.
 Wavelength calibration for the four modes is undertaken using the SALT Calibration System (CalSys) and consists of a set of ThAr hollow-cathode lamp spectra obtained through both object and sky fibres.
-These (uncharged) calibrations are taken during bad weather or in the daytime, weekly in the case of LR, MR and HR modes.
-Given the stability of the instrument, these daytime calibrations should suffice.
-The accuracy of radial velocities has been shown be to be at least in the 300-500 m/s range with this scheme.

-In the case of the HS mode, the instrument's own internal ThAr arc lamp is additionally used for daily monitoring of the RV stability of HRS.
-Results of monitoring arcs indicate a total variation of +/- 0.4 pixels, and <1/10th of this over a timescales of days.
+These (uncharged) calibrations are taken during bad weather or in the daytime, weekly for ALL HRS modes.
+Results of monitoring HRS HS arcs indicate a total variation of +/- 0.4 pixels, and <1/10th of this over timescales of days.
 For intra-night arc drifts, once the systematic trends are removed, the rms fluctuations are ~0.005 pixels (8 m/sec).
 For the other modes (LR, MR & HR), stability is expected to be <0.1 pixel.

 RV standard stars are normally observed with the LR, MR and HR modes during twilight or during gaps in the observing queue (at no cost).
 These may be requested (as indeed can other standards or calibrators) at other times during the night, but these will be charged for.
 Note that due to availability or weather conditions, twilight standards may not be observed on the same night as science data.
-The request of the observation of specific Calibration Star should be done like any other science target.
+The request of the observation of specific calibration stars should be done like any other science target.